 The Antonine Wall

 On 10th July 138 Hadrian died.
 He was succeeded by Antoninus Pius.

 He waged a number of wars, but all of them through his legates [i.e. his provincial governors].
-For Lollius Urbicus, his legate, overcame the Britons and built a second wall, one of turf, after driving back the barbarians.
+For instance Lollius Urbicus, his legate, overcame the Britons – another wall, of turf, being set up when the barbarians had been driven back.[*]

 In sharp contrast to Hadrian, Antoninus Pius, in over twenty-two years as emperor, never left Italy.
 Marcus Cornelius Fronto apparently made a speech (possibly delivered in 142, at the time he became consul) in which he praised Antoninus on his British success.
 The speech itself no longer exists, but it is referred to in the, end-of-3rd-century, ‘Panegyric on Constantius Caesar’:

 At this point it enters my mind how pampered by good luck in administrating the State and obtaining praise were those leaders who, while spending their days at Rome, had triumphs and cognomina of nations conquered by their generals accrue to them.
 Thus when Fronto … was praising the ruler Antoninus for having brought the war in Britain to completion, although he had remained behind in the City in the palace itself, and had delegated the command of the war to others, he averred that the Emperor deserved the glory of its whole launching and course, as if he had actually presided at the helm of a warship.